Selwon/Eyemodels/README.md

 # Eyemodels
-eye model is the schematic eye model.
+eye model is the schematic eye model created in pbrt.